dapr/components-contrib/tests/certification/pubsub/amqp/README.md

 ## Known gaps

+- Routing-type separation is not covered.
+Proving it needs a broker whose acceptor is configured with `anycastPrefix` and `multicastPrefix`, which means a custom `broker.xml` mounted into the container.
 - Message TTL is declared by the component but is not covered here or by the conformance suite.
 - Wildcard subscriptions are not covered.
 The component does not declare